Harper College

 Become a Firefighter or Fire Service Professional

-Harper College's Fire Science Technology program is recognized as one of the top fire service-oriented programs in Illinois.
-Led by Palatine and Chicago suburbs-area firefighters, our program is designed to meet today’s industry standards.
-The program focuses on the foundational firefighter curriculum set by the Fire and Emergency Services Higher Education (FESHE) as well as operational firefighter skills using both classroom and hands-on teaching methods.
+Harper College’s Fire Science Technology program is recognized as one of the top fire service-oriented programs in Illinois.
+Led by firefighters from Palatine and the Chicago suburbs, our program is designed to meet today’s industry standards.
+The curriculum is built around the Fire and Emergency Services Higher Education (FESHE) model and integrates both classroom instruction and hands-on training.

-This program prepares students for a career in the fire service industry and guides them through the fire department application process.
-Graduates of our program will be prepared for positions in fire prevention, insurance investigation, fire investigation, hazardous materials spills, and public education.
+This program prepares students for entry-level careers in the fire service and provides guidance through the fire department application process.
+Graduates will be well-prepared for roles in fire prevention, insurance investigation, fire investigation, hazardous materials response, and public education.

 Planning for your future begins here.